loconomics/loconomics/docs/Contributor Guidelines.md

 We split source files in modules, following the [CommonJS](http://wiki.commonjs.org/wiki/Modules/1.1) syntax.
 We use a preprocessor, [Browserify](http://browserify.org/), to bundled the modules in a few files.

+**Hint**: the *[debugger;](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger)* javascript statement can be used for easier debugging, but remember to remove before commit your changes.

 ## HTML

 We use HTML5.